Git-K3rnel/VulnHub/SECOS-1/README.md

 Ports `22` and `8081` is open, so lets begin navigating the site.

-in the first page we see a message and menue above :
+in the first page we see a message and a menu above :

 ![mainpage](https://github.com/Git-K3rnel/VulnHub/assets/127470407/42697f15-e96d-47f2-921d-062fa3897420)